Navigating the Path to Success: A full breakdown to Obtaining a Commercial Real Estate Agent License

 IX.
 The Importance of Ethics and Professionalism:

-Maintaining the highest ethical standards is paramount in the real estate industry.
+Maintaining the highest ethical standards is critical in the real estate industry.
 This includes:

 X. Marketing and Business Development: